mvk-team42/TestDjango/README.md

 TestDjango
 ==========

+Welcome to Team42's awesome test project!

-A test project to try out Django and GitHub
+This is a test project to try out Django and GitHub